One Choice® Target Date Portfolios

 Target-date selection should be focused on the "right fit" for the most participants, which means evaluating all types of target-date approaches.
 One Choice Target Date Portfolios' approach may meet the needs of those seeking a more moderate solution.

-plan sponsors and participants prefer a target date approach that prioritizes protection from losses over growth potential.
+plan sponsors and almost half of participants prefer a target date approach that prioritizes protection from losses over growth potential.

 Hear Straight Talk from the Investment Team